netbirdio/netbird/README.md

 <br>

-**Wiretrustee is an open-source VPN platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.**
+**netbird is an open-source VPN platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.**

 It requires zero configuration effort leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.

-**Wiretrustee automates Wireguard-based networks, offering a management layer with:**
+**netbird automates Wireguard-based networks, offering a management layer with:**
 * Centralized Peer IP management with a UI dashboard.
 * Encrypted peer-to-peer connections without a centralized VPN gateway.
 * Automatic Peer discovery and configuration.